Rick Archer's Note: It is my hope that my

 the valleys.
 The valley on the top was known

 .
-This point marks a central lookout point for
+This point marks the Viewing Platform, a lookout point

 Severloh was the German soldier who had control of